 To facilitate recovery after a crash, WebLogic Server provides the Transaction Recovery Service, which automatically attempts to recover transactions on system startup.
-On startup, the Transaction Recovery Service parses all transaction log records for incomplete transactions and completes them as described in "Transaction Recovery Service Actions After a Crash" on page 4-5.
+On startup, the Transaction Recovery Service parses all transaction log records for incomplete transactions and completes them as described in Section 4.5.1, "Transaction Recovery Service Actions After a Crash".